victorlava/practise/README.md

 Front-end boilerplate.
 Works well for basic front-end projects.

-# How to start project
+# How to start/continue project
 1. cd project_folder (go to your project folder)
 2. php -S localhost:9000 (launches the PHP server)
 3. Open new terminal and repeat 1.
-4. npm install (wait until node packages will be installed)
+4*. npm install (run this only if you are starting project for the first time)
-5. grunt watch
+5. grunt watch (watches for file changes)
 6. Open http://localhost:9000/www on your browser and start working :)

 # Requirements
 1. Terminal 5